ruby/debug/README.md

   * Your application uses pipe for STDIN or STDOUT.
 * Your application is running as a daemon and you want to query the running status (checking a backtrace and so on).

-You can run your application as a remote debuggee and the remote debugger console can attach to the debugee anytime.
+You can run your application as a remote debuggee and the remote debugger console can attach to the debuggee anytime.

 ### Invoke as a remote debuggee